 Your Boiler Works Hard in the Winter

-It’s been an especially cold winter this year, meaning your boiler was probably running almost constantly over the last several months.
-That can create a lot of wear and tear within the heating system.
+Boilers work hard in cold weather, and that can create a lot of wear and tear within the heating system.
 A trained boiler technician can look for signs of wear and tear and correct them.
 This might mean replacing some parts or cleaning some of the elements of the boiler.
-The benefits, though, is that these parts are now ready to work perfectly in the fall.
+The benefit is that these parts are now ready to work perfectly in the fall.

 Soot Build-Up Is Worse in the Spring